-HARICA shall revoke a Subordinate CA Certificate within seven (7) days if one or more of the following occurs:
+HARICA shall revoke a Subordinate CA Certificate technically capable of issuing TLS and Code Signing Certificates within seven (7) days if one or more of the following occurs:

 - 1. An Externally Operated Subordinate CA, requests revocation in writing; - 2.
 An Externally Operated Subordinate CA notifies the Issuing CA that the original certificate request was not authorized and does not retroactively grant authorization; - 3.
 The Issuing CA obtains evidence that the Private Key corresponding to the Public Key in the Subordinate CA Certificate suffered a Key Compromise or no longer complies with the requirements of Sections 6.1.5 and 6.1.6, - 4.
 The Issuing CA obtains evidence that the Private Key corresponding to the Public Key in the Subordinate CA Certificate was misused; - 5.
-The Issuing CA is made aware that the Subordinate CA Certificate was not issued in accordance with, or that the Externally Operated Subordinate CA has not complied with the applicable Certificate Policy or Certification Practice Statement;

-- 6. The Issuing CA determines that any of the information appearing in the Subordinate CA Certificate is inaccurate or misleading; - 7.
-The Issuing CA or Subordinate CA ceases operations for any reason and has not planned for another CA to provide revocation support for the Subordinate CA Certificate; - 8.
-The Issuing CA's or Externally Operated Subordinate CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the Issuing CA has planned to continue maintaining the CRL/OCSP Repository; - 9.
-Revocation is required by the Issuing CA's Certificate Policy and/or Certification Practice Statement; or - 10.
-The technical content or format of the Subordinate CA Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the CA/Browser Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Subordinate CA Certificates should be revoked and replaced by CAs within a given period).
+The Issuing CA is made aware that the Subordinate CA Certificate was not issued in accordance with, or that the Externally Operated Subordinate CA has not complied with the applicable Certificate Policy or Certification Practice Statement; - 6.
+The Issuing CA determines that any of the information appearing in the Subordinate CA Certificate is inaccurate or misleading; - 7.
+The Issuing CA or Subordinate CA ceases operations for any reason and has not planned for another CA to provide revocation support for the Subordinate CA Certificate: - 8.
+The Issuing CA's or Subordinate CA's right to issue Certificates under this CP/CPS expires or is revoked or terminated, unless the Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository; or - 9.
+Revocation is required by the Issuing CA's Certificate Policy and/or Certification Practice Statement.